 Rhode Island Nursing Programs and Degrees Guide

-The following guide provides you with important information on the nursing programs, including several profiles, available at Rhode Island’s colleges and universities.
+The following guide provides you with important information, including several profiles, on the nursing programs available at Rhode Island’s colleges and universities.
 Students pursuing an undergraduate or a graduate degree in nursing in Rhode Island can generally specialize their degrees, concentrating in such areas as family nurse practitioner, nursing education, adult gerontology nurse practitioner, and nursing administration.
-A viable, popular alternative to earning a traditional nursing degree is to pursue a bachelor’s or a master’s in nursing degree from an online university like the University of Phoenix.
+A viable, popular alternative to earning a traditional nursing degree is to pursue a bachelor’s or a master’s in nursing degree through a partially- or fully-online program.

 - 2 colleges and universities offer an associate’s degree in nursing.

 - 4 colleges and universities offer a bachelor’s degree in nursing.

 - 2 colleges and universities offer a master’s or advanced degree in nursing.